← All Guides

 If you're salaried, lenders use your current gross salary.
 It's straightforward.
 If you're self-employed, it's significantly more complicated.

-Most lenders average your last two years of T1 income (line 15000 on your tax return).
-This means a bad year two years ago drags down your qualifying amount even if this year is your best ever.
-If you earned $90,000 last year and $130,000 this year, your qualifying income is $110,000 — not $130,000.
+On prime insured/conventional deals, most lenders average your last two years of T1 income (line 15000 on your tax return).
+This means a bad year two years ago can drag down your qualifying amount even if this year is your best ever.
+If you earned $90,000 last year and $130,000 this year, a typical prime lender treats your qualifying income as $110,000 — not $130,000.

 Incorporated business owners face an additional challenge: lenders often only count the income you personally drew from the corporation (salary and dividends on your T1), not the revenue sitting inside the company.
 Revenue retention that makes sense for tax purposes can work against you when qualifying for a mortgage.